 As the youngest child, you have more freedom than the other siblings and, in a sense, are more independent.
 As the youngest child, you also have a lot in common with your oldest sibling, as both of you have been made to feel special and entitled.
 Your range of influence extends throughout your family, which supports you both emotionally and physically.
 Hence, you experience a sense of place and security.

-Because your parents were more laid back and lenient, you expect freedom to follow your own path in a creative style.
+Because your parents were more laid back and lenient, you expect the freedom to follow your own path in a creative style.
 And as the baby of the family, you’ve had less responsibility, and therefore don’t attract responsible experiences.

-The Lone Wolf: The Only Child
+4. The Lone Wolf: The Only Child

-Having spent so much time alone, you are resourceful, creative and confident in your independence.
-If you’re an only child, you actually have a lot in common with those who are first borns, as well as those who are the youngest in their families.
+Having spent so much time alone, you are resourceful, creative, and confident in your independence.
+If you’re an only child, you actually have a lot in common with those who are firstborns, as well as those who are the youngest in their families.

 In the final analysis, for parents, it is important to know your child.
 Even more important than birth order is creating an environment that is positive, safe, healthy and stimulating.
 By understanding your particular child’s personality and temperament, you can organize their environment to bring them toward their fullest potential.

 For example, understanding that a first-born child feels highly responsible allows you to lighten their load, and recognizing that the baby of the family is experiencing a more lenient environment can help you be more diligent in your discipline.